 Edibles are a topic of controversy in the ever-changing cannabis industry.
-They can be difficult to regulate, and they can affect every person a little bit differently.
+They can be difficult to regulate, and they can produce a wide variety of different effects for each person consuming them.
+Some people love the high, and some swear edibles off the first time they try them.
 It isn’t like smoking herb since you can usually tell quickly when you’ve had enough via smoking.

 Eating is a different story.
 There are a lot of edible effects that you should keep an eye out for if you’ve never tried them.
 I personally like nothing better than a big pot brownie and a glass of milk before bed.
-I like the edible effect to help me fall asleep.
+The edible helps me fall asleep.
 Some people, however, do not.
 Here’s how edibles can affect you:

 One of the most interesting and important edible effects is how the THC is absorbed and gets you high.
 Edibles can hit you like a train compared to smoking, because of the process in which you absorb the cannabinoids.
 When you ingest THC through the process of digestion, the THC is metabolized by the liver, where it changes into a different type of THC.

 It effectively crosses the blood-brain barrier causing a much more intense and long-lasting high that you might be used to.
 Since the THC goes through your liver and stomach before getting to your brain, it can be a high that creeps up on you, but it lasts so much longer as the THC is digested into your bloodstream, and to your brain for a much longer amount of time.

 The problem with edibles is that it’s almost impossible to be sure that 100% of the time, your edible is exactly 100mg of THC.
 Since no two batches of edibles are the same, it’s super important to keep in mind that just because that candy bar doesn’t feel like it got you high enough, it’s not wise to eat more than the recommended dose.